COINS DESIGNED FOR THE ROYAL MINT

 Submarines, Howitzers and Dreadnoughts were developed before the outbreak.
 Howitzers trundled into the early battlefields on huge wooden cartwheels, while Dreadnoughts had beautifully caulked wooden decking.
 Although like barbed wire, articulated treads were invented mid-nineteenth century, the development of tanks was an outcome of the conflict – as was every sort of gas-mask.

 Wild poppies are blood-red pioneers that germinate in disturbed soil.
 The tragic metaphor of their burgeoning in the battlefields was not lost on fighting troops.
 They tended small trench gardens, especially German soldiers, making poppies a symbol for all those fallen that does not dissemble.
 I wanted a real, wild poppy on the design to symbolise the exact poppies any of those fighting men saw, tended, or watched grow over their mates’ makeshift graves.
 The barbed wire makes a necessarily hideous contrast.
 It was such an effective defence that only tanks crushed it.
 Could the miles of front line existed without this mid-19th century invention to contain cattle?

 POUNDS 2004 – 2007

 THE BRIDGE ONE POUND COINS

 The coins represent the four regions of the United Kingdom and were minted between 2004 and 2006.
 All designing was executed in linocut, which enabled many collaged versions and trials of the bridges and their borders.
 The Firth of Forth linocut for Scotland is on show at the Museum on the Mound, Edinburgh.
-The British Museum Money display of counterfeited pound coins features many of the bridge pounds – in Room 68.
+Although they are now melted down, the British Museum Money display in Room 68 has case of counterfeited ‘old round pound’ coins that feature the bridge pounds.

 THE LINOCUT PRINTS